 Read more about premiums, excesses and claims in the Additional Information Guide.

-For the second year running we’ve been named by finder.com.au as Australia’s Green Insurer of the Year.
-We’re honoured to be recognised alongside the nation’s greenest industry leaders.
-A big thank you to our customers, people and partners for helping us do our bit to protect our planet.
-Find out more about our awards.
+For the fourth year running, we’ve been named Finder’s Green Insurer of the Year in 2023.
+We’re honoured to receive this recognition.
+A big thank you to our customers, people and partners for helping us enable a more resilient planet.

 Home and contents insurance calculators

-You can use these calculators to estimate roughly how much it would cost to rebuild your home or replace your contents.
-By providing general information about your home the calculators will provide an estimated value and summary that you can further edit for a more accurate result if you wish.
+You can use these calculators to estimate roughly how much it could cost to rebuild your home or replace your contents.
+By providing general information about your home the calculators can provide an estimated value and summary that you can further edit for a more detailed result if you wish.

 Contents insurance can cover the cost of stolen belongings, but it can’t replace items of sentimental value or take away the trauma of a burglary.
 Proactivity is your best form of defence.